akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 }
 ```

-You don't need the `edgerc` or `config_section` attributes that you'd use if you were adding your local `.edgerc` file to your Akamai Provider config.
+You don't need the `edgerc` or `config_section` attributes that you'd use if you were adding your local `.edgerc` file to your Akamai Provider configuration.

 ### Argument reference